hashicorp/terraform-provider-consul/website/docs/r/service.html.markdown

 * `tags` - (Optional, set of strings) A list of values that are opaque to Consul, but can be used to distinguish between services or nodes.

+* `datacenter` - (Optional) The datacenter to use.
+This overrides the datacenter in the provider setup and the agent's default datacenter.

 ## Attributes Reference